cs-ahmed/Hands-on-SHA1-Collisions-Using-sha1collider/README.md

 ##### The SHA-1 Hash Function

 The SHA-1 hash function is a member of the SHA family of hash functions and was create in 1995 as part of the U.S. Government's Capstone project.
 SHA-1 takes an arbitrary input and produces a 160-bit message digest, or hash.
-This hash can be used as the file's ``fingerprint" for testing the authenticity of the data within.
+This hash can be used as the file's "fingerprint" for testing the authenticity of the data within.
 This hash function was found to be insecure in 2005, but has been used in recent years for certificate authentication and checksums of files.

 In 2017, Stevens et al. crafted the first ever practical SHA-1 collision between two PDF files.
 The type of collision they created was a fixed prefix collision: A collision created by having identical starts of files, followed by distinct, slight differences in a small amount of the files, which is where the collision appears.
 After the collision is created, all that follows in both files (i.e. the suffixes of the files) must be identical.